 In case you missed it, Mary Kay is a co-founder of the San Francisco Yellow Bike Project, a grassroots, pop-up, do-it-yourself community-building machine that empowers people who might not be able to afford a bike otherwise to rebuild one that just needs a little love.
-SF Yellow Bike is a key partner in our Community Bike Build programs, and they’ve salvaged hundreds of bikes since setting up shop in 2011.
+SF Yellow Bike is a key partner in our Bike it Forward programs, and they’ve salvaged hundreds of bikes since setting up shop in 2011.

 For her commitment to making biking more accessible in San Francisco, we awarded Mary Kay Chin a 2015 Golden Wheel Award this summer.
 Mary Kay’s commitment also extends to making biking more comfortable for women, trans* and female-identified people, which is why she is joining us for the first anniversary celebration of our Women Bike SF program.